snipcart/outreachshame-docs/README.md

 # Outreach shame

 What is outreach shame?
+Outreach Shame is the place to expose every lousy outreach emails.
+It's every online marketer's worst nightmares.
+These emails are everything you shouldn't do to promote your business & content.
+Everything's kept anonymous for good fun above all.

 ## How can you contribute?

-It's simple, just forward us the email to **outreachshame@snipcart.com** and we'll publish it on the blog as soon as our team approves it!
+Simple, forward us the shameful email to [*outreachshame@snipcart.com*](mailto:outreachshame@snipcart.com) where it'll be up for moderation.
 We kindly ask you to censor any personal information from the email before forwarding it to us.
-Any emails with sensitive information won't make it to the blog.
+Once your submission is accepted by our team it’ll be published on the site outreachshame.com.

 ## How it works?

-When we approve a submission, a commit is pushed in this [Github Repostiory](https://github.com/snipcart/outreachshame).
-We then use [Forestry](https://forestry.io/#/) to make content editing and publishing easier for our marketing folks.
-Once the entry is published, the site is built and delpoyed automatically on Netlify.
+Once a submission is approved, a commit is pushed in this [GitHub repository](https://github.com/snipcart/outreachshame).
+We then use [Forestry](https://forestry.io/#/) to make content editing and publishing easier for our dumb marketing folks.
+Once the entry is published, the site is built and deployed automatically on Netlify.